 Description

-Your journey begins in the jail basement, where original artifacts paint a vivid picture of life in the prison’s operational days.
-Walk through the notorious tunnel connecting the jail to the courthouse, a passage used by over 25,000 prisoners between 1968 and the prison’s closure.
+Begin your journey in the atmospheric basement, discovering original artifacts that reveal daily life behind bars.
+Walk through the tunnel that once linked the jail to the courthouse, imagining the footsteps of over 25,000 prisoners who passed through these walls between 1968 and the prison’s closure.